Cesartwothousands/C2C-Auction-System/README.md

     - [x] set a hidden minimum price (reserve)

 - [ ] a buyer should be able to bid
-    - [ ] let the buyer set a new bid
+    - [x] let the buyer set a new bid  XQP
     - [ ] in case of automatic bidding set secret upper limit and bid increment THIS alert 追踪购买情况
     - [x] alert other buyers of the item that a higher bid has been placed (manual)
     - [x] alert buyers in case someone bids more than their upper limit (automatic)

-- [ ] define the winner of the auction
+- [ ] define the winner of the auction XQP
     - [ ] when the closing time has come, check if the seller has set a reserve
         - [ ] if yes: if the reserve is higher than the last bid none is the winner.
         - [ ] if no: whoever has the higher bid is the winner